-Your music is a form of intellectual property and you can make money when you license your music.
+Your music is a form of intellectual property.
+So you can make money when you license your music.
 This can be done through sync licensing for YouTube, film and music where you receive royalties from collection societies.
-You can also get upfront fees for your music and big companies can pay a lot for the right song.
+You can also get sizeable upfront fees for your music because big companies will pay a lot for the right song.

 If someone wants to commercially license your music then they need sync licenses for the two separate rights.